 In this problem, we ask you to implement such a program that can be taught with examples of numerical variables and produces the binary decision tree.
-One interesting thing about binary decision trees is that you can output the tree as some C code $if(...)\{...\}$ else $\{...\}$.
+One interesting thing about binary decision trees is that you can output the tree as some C code $if(...){...}$ else{...}.
 That is, after you teach your program, it can automatically produce another program that can make future decisions.

-- (1) (Bonus 20%) Consider branching on one numerical variable with M examples.
-Trivially, there are only O(M) possible "regions" of thresholds t, where all the thresholds within the same region are equivalent-that is, they separate the M examples to two subsets in identical ways.
-For the O(M) regions, consider choosing the median point of each region as the branching threshold.
-Assuming that sorting can be done in $O(M \log M)$ (this will be taught later), describe an $O(M \log M)$ time algorithm for picking the best branching threshold and briefly justify that the algorithm achieves such a time complexity.
-(Note: an intuitive way of evaluating the total confusion of a branch may take O(M) per evaluation, and using that to pick the best branch would take $O(M^2)$.
-Please think about how you can be faster than that.) - (2) (30%) Implement the decision tree algorithm.
+- (1) (Bonus 20%) Using the property that the v_m values are sorted, describe an O(M) algorithm to calculate the best threshold.
+Note that if you combine the O(M) algorithm with a sorting algorithm, which can be done in $O(M \log M)$ (this will be taught later), you get an $O(M \log M)$ time algorithm for picking the best branching threshold. - (2) (30%) Implement the decision tree algorithm.
 Your program should read the input examples that contain numerical values, and print out a piece of C code representing the decision tree.
-Your program should be named tree, and takes the data file as the first argument.
-For instance, ./tree heart learns a decision tree from the data file heart.
+Your program should be named tree, take the data file as the first argument, and ε as the second argument.
+For instance, ./tree heart 0.1 learns a decision tree from the data file heart with $\epsilon = 0.1$.

-The data file is assumed be of the famous LIBSVM sparse format.2 Each line of the data file represents an example of the form label sparse_array where label is either +1 (indicating YES) or -1 (indicating NO), and sparse_array represents an array {4, 0, 0, 3, 2} by 1:4 4:3 5:2
+The data file is assumed be of the famous LIBSVM sparse format.2 Each line of the data file represents an example of the form where label is either +1 (indicating YES) or -1 (indicating NO), and sparse_array represents an C-style dense array {0, 4, 0, 0, 3, 2} by 1:4 4:3 5:2